MicrosoftDocs/azure-docs/articles/data-factory/create-azure-ssis-integration-runtime.md

 # Create an Azure-SSIS integration runtime in Azure Data Factory
 This article provides steps for provisioning an Azure-SSIS integration runtime in Azure Data Factory.
 Then, you can use SQL Server Data Tools (SSDT) or SQL Server Management Studio (SSMS) to deploy and run SQL Server Integration Services (SSIS) packages in this runtime in Azure.

 The tutorial [Tutorial: deploy SQL Server Integration Services packages (SSIS) to Azure](tutorial-create-azure-ssis-runtime-portal.md) shows you how to create an Azure-SSIS Integration Runtime (IR) by using Azure SQL Database to host the SSIS Catalog.
-This article expands on the tutorial and shows you how to do the following:
+This article expands on the tutorial and shows you how to do the following things:

 - Optionally use Azure SQL Database with virtual network service endpoints/Managed Instance (Preview) as the database server to host your SSIS catalog (SSISDB database).
-To enable this, you will need to join your Azure-SSIS IR to a virtual network and configure virtual network permissions and settings as necessary, see [Join Azure-SSIS IR to a virtual network](https://docs.microsoft.com/en-us/azure/data-factory/join-azure-ssis-integration-runtime-virtual-network).
+As a prerequisite, you will need to join your Azure-SSIS IR to a virtual network and configure virtual network permissions and settings as necessary, see [Join Azure-SSIS IR to a virtual network](https://docs.microsoft.com/en-us/azure/data-factory/join-azure-ssis-integration-runtime-virtual-network).
 - Optionally use Azure Active Directory (AAD) authentication with your Azure Data Factory Managed Service Identity (MSI) for Azure-SSIS IR to connect to the database server.
-To enable this, you will need to add your Data Factory MSI into an AAD group with access permissions to the database server, see [Enable AAD authentication for Azure-SSIS IR](https://docs.microsoft.com/en-us/azure/data-factory/enable-aad-authentication-azure-ssis-ir).
+As a prerequisite, you will need to add your Data Factory MSI into an AAD group with access permissions to the database server, see [Enable AAD authentication for Azure-SSIS IR](https://docs.microsoft.com/en-us/azure/data-factory/enable-aad-authentication-azure-ssis-ir).

 > [!NOTE]
 > This article applies to version 2 of Data Factory, which is currently in preview.
 If you are using version 1 of the Data Factory service, which is generally available (GA), see [documentation for Data Factory version 1](v1/data-factory-introduction.md).